haksto123/provefagprove/System_Documentation.md

 <summary> Missed functionality </summary>

 - instead of creating a seperate view for MyPermission I could have created a new capibility if a person is an admin (would be a cleaner check I think) but I didn't have time to change this as of writing.
+- Adding limit so a person can't make a quiz without having a question, answer, or cateogry (will fix this if I have time)
 </details>

 <details>